What is Chef? Powerful DevOps Tool For Configuration Management

 Files are for transferring files from sub directory to a specific path in chef-client.

-Libraries are written in Ruby and it’s used for configuring custom resources and recipes.
+Libraries are written in Ruby, and it’s used for configuring custom resources and recipes.

 Metadata contains information for deploying the cookbooks to each node.

 Recipes are a configuration element that is stored in a cookbook.
 Recipes can also be included in other recipes and executed based on the run list.
-Recipes are created using Ruby language.
+Recipes are created using the Ruby language.

 • Nodes